johnsonderickm/portscanner/README.md

+# PORTSCANNER

+The Port Scanner is a Python-based command-line tool that allows you to scan for open ports on your local machine.
+It helps you identify which ports are listening and potentially accessible on the localhost, aiding in security assessments and network exploration.

+# Installation
+Make sure you have Python installed on your system.
+You can download Python from https://www.python.org/downloads/.

+Clone or download this repository to your local machine.

-# portscanner
+# Usage

-This is a simple port scanner used to identify the open ports of the 'localhost'.
-This is just to show the working of port scanners.
-The file is made in python3 which means, python3 has to be installed as pre requisite in the machine.
+To use the Port Scanner, navigate to the project directory in the terminal and run the port_scanner.py script.